-HOUSTON-October 4, 2023-The Menil Collection will open Hanne Darboven-Writing Time at the Menil Drawing Institute on October 27, 2023.
-On view through February 11, 2024, this exhibition examines the breadth of the work created by German conceptual artist Hanne Darboven (1941-2009), best known for her immersive installations of individually framed sheets filled with text formulations and collaged images.
-Darboven's art overlaps line, drawing, text, and mathematical formulas which slip naturally into one another.
-At the heart of her practice is the question of how to picture the unfolding of history, the passage of time, and one's experience within both.
+HOUSTON-June 13, 2023-This fall, the Menil Collection will present Hanne Darboven- Writing Time, on view at the Menil Drawing Institute October 27, 2023-February 11, 2024.
+Hanne Darboven (1941-2009), a German conceptual artist, is best known for her immersive installations of individually framed sheets filled with text formulations and collaged images.
+At the heart of her practice is the question of how to make visible the unfolding of history, the passing of time, and one's experience within both.

-In 1973, Darboven sent her friend, the artist Sol LeWitt, a letter that is both correspondence and a manifesto.
+In 1973, Darboven penned a letter to her friend, the artist Sol LeWitt, that is both correspondence and a manifesto.
 In it, she declares her use of writing, numbers, and dates to be her "field," "unit," and "desire," and "as quiet as pencil and paper."
-The sheet, however, bursts forth with wavy lines, numbers, dates, and elongated dashes that create positive and negative space and cross out words, an addition that suggests an inherent contradiction to the proclaimed "quiet" of the materials specific to writing and drawing.
-The note, and the wide variety and quantity of marks it contains, depicts the intertwining of writing and drawing that formed the core of Darboven's artistic method for over forty years.
+The letter, however, bursts forth with wavy lines, numbers, dates, and elongated dashes that fill empty space and cross out words, an addition that suggests an inherent contradiction to the proclaimed "quiet" of the materials specific to writing and drawing.
+The note, and the wide variety and quantity of marks it contains, depicts the intertwining of writing and drawing that formed the core of Darboven's artistic practice for over forty years.

-Rebecca Rabinow, Director, The Menil Collection, said, "The Menil Collection is proud to present a survey of Hanne Darboven's drawings.
-Her thought-provoking and idiosyncratic serialized approach to mark-making was informed by her efforts to capture her own perception of time, and her work offers a unique way of thinking about drawing and what it means to put a mark on paper."
+Rebecca Rabinow, Director of the Menil Collection, said, "The Menil Collection is proud to present a survey of the drawings of Hanne Darboven, whose work offers a unique way of thinking about drawing and what it means to put a line on paper.
+Her thought-provoking and idiosyncratic serialized approach to mark making was fueled by her efforts to capture her own perception of time."

-Kelly Montana, Assistant Curator, Menil Drawing Institute, said, "What brought me to Hanne Darboven's work is how she enigmatically created an image of living through time.
-The act of drawing, in its immediacy, is already closely entangled with time; Darboven's work allows for an expanded consideration of the relationship between line, drawing, and duration.
+Kelly Montana, Assistant Curator, Menil Drawing Institute, said, "What initially drew me to Hanne Darboven's work is how she enigmatically created an image of living through time.
+The act of drawing, in its immediacy, is already closely entangled with time and duration, but the physicality of her materials and multivalent approach to line also felt apt to reconsider under an expanded notion of drawing.
 These works are an elegant, immersive, and inscrutable puzzle, and I cannot help but be moved by the intensity of her vision when I look at them."

-The show is organized around three critical phases in her artistic career-abstract drawings, date calculations, and monumental installations.
-The show opens with examples of the artist's earliest works, the Constructions series, abstract drawings based on fixed number patterns mapped onto graph paper.
-In Construction/Perforation, 1966/67, an arbitrary number sequence is translated into a series of diagonal lines that increase and decrease in length sequentially, starting at five graph squares long, then ten, then nine, and finally arriving back at five.
+The exhibition at the Menil explores three defining motifs of the artist's work on paper-abstract drawings, date calculations, and monumental installations.
+The show opens with examples of the artist's earliest works, the Constructions, abstract drawings based on fixed number patterns mapped onto graph paper.
+In Construction/Perforation, 1966/67, an arbitrary number sequence, is translated into a series of diagonal lines that increase and decrease in length sequentially, starting at five graph squares long, then ten, then nine, and finally arriving back at five.
 The resulting horizontal bands of chevron-like patterns appear to bend toward and recede from the viewer.